upupming/algorithm/leetcode/残酷刷题/README.md

 - 1655.
 Distribute Repeating Integers
 - 2002.
 Maximum Product of the Length of Two Palindromic Subsequences
 - 1284.
 Minimum Number of Flips to Convert Binary Matrix to Zero Matrix
+- 1452.
+People Whose List of Favorite Companies Is Not a Subset of Another List

 #### LIS